Victor MacFarlane Presented with

 “Victor is an accomplished leader whose work intersects real estate development, business, social equity and urbanism, and we are excited to honor his achievements at this year’s Annual Dinner,” said Milton S. F. Curry, dean of the USC School of Architecture, in a statement prior to the event.
 “Victor’s ethos has been delivering formidable investment returns with a commitment to design quality and socially innovative and community-driven developments.
 His approach and integrity have made him a role model to diverse and emerging design and development professionals.”

 Mr. MacFarlane is one of the founding members of the Real Estate Executive Council, a professional trade organization that promotes the interests of minority real estate executives.
 He currently serves as an emeritus board member of REEC and sits on the advisory board of directors of the Robert Toigo Foundation, a non-profit organization that fosters the career advancement and financial-leadership presence of under-represented business talent.
-He also serves on the board of advisers for UCLA School of Law and the board facilities committee of Stanford Hospital & Clinics.
+He also serves on the board of advisers for the UCLA School of Law.

 Mr. MacFarlane holds a juris doctor degree from UCLA, a master’s degree in business administration from the University of Pittsburgh, and a bachelor’s degree in university studies from the University of New Mexico.